iBorderCtrl – Transparency complaint against secret EU surveillance research “iBorderCtrl”

 Which information is being withheld?

-According to the ruling of 15 December 2021, the following information about the iBorderCtrl project shall not be disclosed in order to protect commercial interests:
+According to the court rulings, the following information about the iBorderCtrl project has not been disclosed in order to protect commercial interests:

 What are the reasons given for refusing public access to the documents?